La-Silla-Vacia/lsv-interactive/README.md

 [![Build Status](https://travis-ci.org/TimeMagazine/time-interactive.png)](https://travis-ci.org/TimeMagazine/time-interactive)
 [![Dependency Status](https://david-dm.org/TimeMagazine/time-interactive.svg)](https://david-dm.org/TimeMagazine/time-interactive)

-v0.3.2
+v0.4.0a

-Our interactives at Time are developed independently from the CMS and bundled into self-assembling Javascript files using [browserify](https://www.npmjs.org/package/browserify).
+Our interactives at Time are developed independently from the CMS and bundled into self-assembling Javascript files using [webpack](https://webpack.github.io/).
 They are both discrete--requiring no dependencies--and discreet--interfering as little as possible with the rest of the page.

+The use of webpack loader, including [babel](https://babeljs.io/), allows developers to include all the (reasonably-sized) files they need in `debug.js`: HTML, CSS, LESS, SASS, and any modern Javascript conventions.

 This repository provides both a [command-line script](https://github.com/TimeMagazine/time-interactive/blob/master/bin/generate.js) for generating new projects and a [client-side script](https://github.com/TimeMagazine/time-interactive/blob/master/index.js) with a few convenience functions.

 Please see the [wiki](https://github.com/TimeMagazine/time-interactive/wiki) for instructions on installation and usage.

 ## Update log
++ **v0.4.0a**: Now using webpack instead of the (heroic) browserify
 + **v0.3.2**: Restored blank screenshot and removal code
 + **v0.3.1**: Better onDocumentReady function
 + **v0.3.0**: Removed jQuery